repaygithub/samling/README.md

 This repository is forked from [capriza/samling](https://github.com/capriza/samling) and hosted again for stability.
+We recommend contributing directly to the original repository with fixes and features.

 <div align="center"><img src="https://capriza.github.io/images/logos/logos-scorpion.svg" height="128" /></div>